BreeceW/WinUIEdit/Tools/README.md

 `Package winui3:a.b.c uwp:x.y.z` builds WinUI 3 and UWP variants and changes version of the WinUI 3 package to a.b.c and the UWP package to x.y.z

-The resulting package(s) are located in the MicaEditorCsWinRT\nuget folder.
+The resulting package(s) are located in the WinUIEditorCsWinRT\nuget folder.

 ## Update
 This tool updates the version of Scintilla and Lexilla to the version specified.